TheDingodile/RL_gymnasium/README.md

 Here is a list of all the hyper-parameters and what they do:

 - **name**:
 It is the name you give the experiment.
 The experiment will be saved in the trained_agents folder.
 If you choose a name which already exists it will be overwritten.
 A folder will be created with the model you are training, some performance graphs and a txt file of the used hyper-parameters.
-However, if you use eval mode (see below) the model and performance graphs will be loaded from the trained_agents folder instead.
+However, if you use eval mode the model and performance graphs will be loaded from the trained_agents folder instead.

 - **train_loop**:
 This parameter decides what kind of RL algorithm you want to use.
 It can also be set to eval which loads the folder with the name given and you can see it play.